 - Part 5 Income Calculation Form for HOME Projects

 - Income Survey for CDBG Projects

 Aid to Agencies provides flexible funding for agencies providing public services.
 Any organization serving Iowa City that has existed as a legal entity for at least two years and received Iowa City Aid to Agency funding in any year between FY15-19 may apply.
-Applications are available through the United Way Joint Funding process at http://www.unitedwayjwc.org/fy20-joint-funding-application and are due by 5:00 pm on September 14, 2018.
+Applications were available through the United Way Joint Funding process at http://www.unitedwayjwc.org/fy20-joint-funding-application and were due by 5:00 pm on September 14, 2018.

 Affordable Housing Location Model

 - Housing and Equity in Iowa City: Investigating Trends of Housing Inequality in the Iowa City Metropolitan Area - 2016

 - Affordable Housing Market Analysis - funded by Iowa City, Coralville, North Liberty, Tiffin and University Heights